tpeterka/decaf/individual-docs/lokman/hacc-tess-dense.md

 ```

-Hacc is structured into different modules in addition to the nbody simulation one.
+Hacc is structured into different modules in addition to the nbody solver one.
 We need to build those modules separately:

 - genericio